raygervais/raygervais.dev/content/articles/2022/05/exploring_copilot/index.md

   return playerOneScore > playerTwoScore ? playerOneScore : playerTwoScore
 ```

-Almost indistingusable from the `Python` version, but notice that it's not a direct copy-paste?
-Here, Copilot has omitted the `:` and instead is using a ternarny `?:` statement.
+Almost indistinguishable from the `Python` version, but notice that it's not a direct copy-paste?
+Here, Copilot has omitted the `:` and instead is using a ternary `?:` statement.

 ### Haskell